furryfixer/gksudo-pk/README.md

 # gksudo-pk
 A drop-in replacement for **gksudo**, with fewer options.
 For X11 only. **Pkexec** is used to launch graphical programs. **Sudo** and **Zenity** are required dependencies.
 This bash script is **NOT SECURE** by modern standards.
 Use is not recommended with ssh or unless behind a firewall.
 Convenience is attained at the expense of security. **Use at YOUR OWN RISK**.
-Hopefully works in multiple desktop environments, including KDE Plasma, XFCE, MATE, LXQT.
+Tested and hopefully works in multiple desktop environments, including KDE Plasma, XFCE, MATE, LXQT.
+Works in many systemd (Arch) and non-systemd (Void) systems.
 An important feature (and vulnerability) is that the administrator may assign programs to one of two strings within the script:

 - **NO_PASSWD_LIST: These programs may be run without password authentication.**
 - **NEVER_AUTH_LIST: These programs are prohibited entirely from running.**